t4khosu/JS13K-2023/README.md

 [LICENSE](LICENSE)

 ## Submit Text
-1233, Toulouse.
+1233, Toulouse, time of the inquisition.
-In the current inquisition the catholics try their best to kill all Cathars.
+The catholics and their soldiers try their best to slaughter the Cathars.
-In their eyes the cathar's belief is heresy.
-You were just killed by a catholig, however, without salvation you are forced to be reincarnated.
+In their eyes the cathars' belief testifies to heresy.

+You are one of the cathars and sadly just killed by a soldier.
+However, without salvation you are forced to be reincarnated.
 Will you be able to stop the inquisition?

 Controls